PhilipYip1988/python-tutorials/012_math/readme.md

 ![img_099](./images/img_099.png)

 The cos function ```cos``` gives the ratio of adjacent side to the hypotenuse side.
 Since the hypotenuse side is the radius of the circle which is 1, this will give the length of the adjacent side in this case which is the x co-ordinate of the point on the circle.
+Because the unit circle is normalised, the will directly give the length of the adjacent side which is the x co-ordinate of the point on the circle.

 $$
 \cos{\left(\theta\right)}=\frac{adjacent}{hypotenuse}